SHOPPINGCLAW

 Is Make only a no-code path for humans?

-No. It can also sit behind agent-facing workflows that still need public trust posture and discovery.
+No. It can also sit behind agent-facing workflows that still need a readable public profile and discovery.

 What should a Make-based workflow publish first?